Koha-Community/kohadocs/source/administration.rst

 -  For items that you are suppressing from the OPAC you can hide their item type from being searched in the OPAC

+      **Note**
+      This will not prevent those items to appear in search results, it will simply remove the item type from the advanced search form.

+      If you want to completely hide items from a certain item type, let's say that you have a professional library with books reserved for staff and you don't want those to appear in the OPAC, use the :ref:`OpacHiddenItems
+      <opachiddenitems-label>` system preference.

 -  For items that do not circulate, check the 'Not for loan' options

    -  Items marked 'Not for loan' will appear in the catalog, but cannot be checked out to patrons

--  For items that you charge a rental fee for, there are two ways that Rental fees can be charged to a patron by item type.
+-  For items that you charge a rental fee for, there are two ways that rental fees can be charged to a patron by item type.
 A flat rental charge (process fee) or a daily rental charge.